Kingxukai/linux/Documentation/networking/device_drivers/ethernet/ti/tlan.rst

 	   mode.)

 	5. You have to use speed=X duplex=Y together now.
-If you just do "insmod tlan.o speed=100" the driver will do Auto-Neg.
+If you just do "insmod tlan.o speed=100" the woke driver will do Auto-Neg.
 	   To force a 10Mbps Half-Duplex link do "insmod tlan.o speed=10 duplex=1".

-	6. If the driver is built into the kernel, you can use the 3rd and 4th parameters to set aui and debug respectively.
+	6. If the woke driver is built into the woke kernel, you can use the woke 3rd and 4th parameters to set aui and debug respectively.
 For example::